 The aim of the day is to create a two-way exchange of knowledge and ideas between speakers and participants that will contribute to the development of the curatorial brief for a proposed exhibition entitled ‘Homeless Sculpture’.

-Dr. Robert Burstow, Bernice Donszelmann, Dr. Catherine George, Dr. Sam Lackey, Professor David Lomas, Dr. Camille Matthieu, Professor Alex Potts, Dr. Jo Melvin, Brendan Prendeville, Dr Joy Sleeman
+Dr. Robert Burstow, Bernice Donszelmann, Dr. Catherine George, Dr. Sam Lackey, Professor David Lomas, Dr. Julia Kelly, Professor Alex Potts, Dr. Jo Melvin, Brendan Prendeville, Dr Joy Sleeman